Saskatoon Hilltops

 The Saskatoon Hilltops are a junior Canadian football team based in Saskatoon, Saskatchewan.
 The Hilltops play in the six-team Prairie Football Conference, which is part of the Canadian Junior Football League (CJFL) and compete annually for the Canadian Bowl.
 The team was founded in 1921 as a senior team in the Saskatchewan Rugby Football Union, which it played in until 1936.
 Two years after WWII the team reorganized in 1947.
-Beginning in 1953, the Hilltops have won 22 Canadian Bowl championships.
-The Hilltops have won six consecutive Canadian Bowls, having done so between 2014 and 2019.
+Beginning in 1953, the Hilltops have won 24 Canadian Bowl championships.
+The Hilltops won six consecutive Canadian Bowls between 2014 and 2019.

 Playing field

 The Hilltops play their home games on the Saskatoon Minor Football Field at Gordie Howe Sports Complex, and practice at Kilburn Park in the Buena Vista neighbourhood.

 Recent history

 2014 season

 The Hilltops entered the playoffs with 6 wins and 2 losses which resulted in a first place standing.
-On October 19, 2014 their first play off game against the Winnipeg Rifles was finalized with a 43 to 13 score in favour of the Hilltops.
+On October 19, 2014, their first play off game against the Winnipeg Rifles was finalized with a 43 to 13 score in favour of the Hilltops.

 The Hilltops proceeded to the Prairie Football Conference finals on Sunday October 26, 2014, defeating the Calgary Colts 27–7 at Saskatoon Minor Football Field.
-On Nov 8, 2014 the Hilltops completed their successful playoff run with a victory over the Langley Rams at MacLeod Stadium with a final score of 39–14.
+On Nov 8, 2014, the Hilltops completed their successful playoff run with a victory over the Langley Rams at MacLeod Stadium with a final score of 39–14.
 This was the first of six consecutive Canadian Bowls.